Dr. Ryan Braden, WDA president

-Wisconsin Dental Association President Dr. Paul Levine has a general dental practice in Brown Deer, Wis. and resides in River Hills, Wis.
+Wisconsin Dental Association Immediate Past-President Dr. Paul Levine has a general dental practice in Brown Deer and resides in River Hills.

 He joined the WDA Board of Trustees in 2005 as a representative of the Greater Milwaukee Region.
 Dr. Levine joined the officer corps after being elected WDA vice president in 2012 and president-elect in 2013.

 Dr. Levine has chaired the WDA Public Relations and Annual Session committees and is a past-president of the Greater Milwaukee Dental Association.
 In 2001, he received the WDA Pyramid of Pride President’s Award of Honor for service to the dental profession.

 A graduate of Marquette University School of Dentistry, he is a past-president of the Alpha Omega International Dental Fraternity.
 He is a member of the Academy of General Dentistry and a fellow of the Pierre Fauchard Academy and International College of Dentists.

-Dr. Levine has been active in the Wisconsin Chapter of the Gift of Adoption Foundation, including serving three years as chapter president.
+Dr. Levine has been active in the Wisconsin Chapter of the Gift of Adoption Foundation, including serving several terms as chapter president.

 Since 2006, Levine Dental Associates has bought-back more than 4,000 pounds of Halloween candy and collected hundreds of books, DVDs and personal care items for U.S. troops serving overseas.